Scholarly Communication & Copyright Services

-Scholarly Communication refers to the complex system of creation, dissemination and use of the products of scholarship, both formal and informal, and the social, legal and economic issues and pressures at play on the system.
+Scholarly communication refers to the complex system of creation, dissemination, and use of the products of scholarship, both formal and informal, and the social, legal, and economic issues and pressures at play on the system.
 Copyright is a legal regime that heavily informs the scholarly communication system, and which students, faculty, and staff all participate in as both creators and consumers.

-KU Libraries' Office of Scholarly Communication & Copyright (OSC&C) assists faculty and students to share their scholarly work and educational resources using complementary online tools like KU ScholarWorks, to manage the complex copyrights associated with those works and the works of other scholars and to learn more about the shifting system of scholarly communication in which they are major stakeholders.
+The David Shulenburger Office of Scholarly Communication & Copyright (OSC&C) supports KU faculty, staff, and students to share their scholarly work and educational resources using complementary online tools like KU ScholarWorks, to manage the copyright associated with those works, the legal and ethical use of works of other parties, and to learn more about the shifting system of scholarly communication in which they are major stakeholders.

 We are happy to assist with these issues.

-KU Libraries advocates for and supports the use of open educational resources (OER) to reduce textbook costs to students and support academic freedom for instructors through consultations, presentations, grants, and memberships in collaborative efforts such as the Open Textbook Network and OpenStax Institutional Partner Program.
+KU Libraries advocates for and supports the use of open educational resources (OER) to reduce course materials costs to students and support academic freedom for instructors through consultations, presentations, a grant program, awards, and memberships in collaborative efforts such as the Open Textbook Network and OpenStax Institutional Partner Program.
 For more information, see OER at KU.

 OSC&C staff work with faculty and students to promote the public sharing of the fruits of their scholarly work.
-Contact us directly through our Office email account, email@example.com, or reach out to Ada Emmett, firstname.lastname@example.org, or Josh Bolick, email@example.com, directly.
-We also work closely with Marianne Reed, email@example.com, in the Digital Initiatives unit in the Libraries.
-Together we can:
+Contact firstname.lastname@example.org, Ada Emmett, email@example.com, or Josh Bolick, firstname.lastname@example.org for more information.
+Working closely with Marianne Reed, email@example.com, in the Digital Initiatives unit in the Libraries, we can:

-- Submit articles, papers, presentations, and other scholarly works into KU ScholarWorks on behalf of faculty and graduate students.
+- Deposit articles, papers, presentations, and other scholarly works into KU ScholarWorks on behalf of KU faculty and graduate students.
 For more information about KU ScholarWorks see About this Repository.

-- Provide expert advice on retaining copyrights for open sharing of scholarly output
+- Provide expert advice on copyright as it pertains to open sharing of scholarly outputs per information provided above